optimagic-dev/optimagic/docs/source/development/how-to.md

    ```

    With pre-commit installed, linters are executed before each commit and the commit is
    rejected if any of the checks fails.
-Note that some linters fix errors directly by
+Note that some linters fix the errors
-   automatically modifying the code.
+   automatically by modifying the code in-place.
 Restage the respective files via
    `git add src/estimagic/YOUR_FILE.py`.

-   You can also run the linters manually via
+   You can also run the linters on the entire project via

    ```bash
    $ pre-commit run -a